Fire Restrictions for Kern River District

-- No Campfires or charcoal fires are allowed, except, in designated campgrounds and areas posted as “Exempt Areas” in the Forest Order exhibits and with a valid California Campfire Permit.
-Visit www.fs.usda.gov/detail/sequoia/notices/?cid=FSEPRD539396 for a list of exempt areas.
-Free Campfire Permits are available at Forest Service offices and www.preventwildfireca.org/Campfire-Permit.
+- No campfires or charcoal fires are allowed, except, in designated campgrounds and areas posted as “Exempt Areas” in the Forest Order exhibit and with a valid California Campfire Permit.
+Visit www.fs.usda.gov/ for a list of exempt areas.

-- No Smoking is permitted, except within enclosed vehicles or buildings, developed recreation sites and other designated areas as listed in the Forest Order exhibits.
+- No smoking is permitted, except within enclosed vehicles or buildings, developed recreation sites and other designated areas as listed in the Forest Order exhibit.

 - Operating an internal combustion engine off of properly designated roads or trails and welding are all strictly prohibited during the increased fire restriction period.